Applications are closed.

-The Fellowships are open to consultant and post-FRCR specialist registrar clinical oncologists who are Fellows of the RCR in good standing, resident in the United Kingdom and in active clinical NHS practice at the time of the award/visit.
+The Fellowships are open to Consultants and post-FRCR Specialist Registrar Clinical Oncologists who are members or Fellows of the RCR in good standing, resident in the United Kingdom and in active clinical NHS practice at the time of the award/visit.
 Consultants should be practicing at least in part, in the NHS.
-Proposals for ‘paired’ visits with a colleague from medical physics will be welcome.
-Those eligible for the visiting fellowships may be awarded only one Fellowship under this scheme.
+Proposals for ‘paired’ visits with a colleague from medical physics are strongly encouraged and will be given preference.